The Best Unlimited Phone Deals in France in 2020

 SFR offers a deal named “Premium Internet Illimité”, which you can subscribe to it as a new client, or switched to it from another SFR plan if you are already a client to them.
 It comes with the free “SFR Voyage” service, guaranteeing the regular tariffs to phone, text and use data abroad.

 The major drawback about this phone plan is its price, 10 times higher than a standard, limited deal.
-Its costs varies depending on whether or not you subscribe to a contract and if you take it in combination with a new phone:
+Its cost varies depending on whether or not you subscribe to a contract and if you take it in combination with a new phone:

 - €90/month for the deal without a contract